sudocurse/rest-test/devlog.md

 1 hour in, let's take a break.
 Okay, starting up with posts.
 I'll probably do the ID refactoring now
 - wasn't too bad, just need to create an intermediary object

+- FastAPI auto generates swagger docs at /docs

+- Assumptions I've made:
+  - Dummy project so no auth or  security, no availability, no pagination or filtering
+    - eg anyone can attest a post to any user
+  - Data is not persistent
+  - User IDs are UUIDs while post IDs are incrementing ints

+- Running up a little past the two hour mark here, but should just take a few minutes to deploy via netlify